BANKS DODGY DEALS CAMPAIGNS

 Rationale for score

-The bank responds publicly but without acknowledging the bank's link.
+The bank responds publicly but without acknowledging the bank's link to the allegations.

 Action